forus-labs/cauldron/sugar/README.md

 It consolidates several micro-packages that provide bits and pieces of date-time & timezone utilities into a single package.

+## Why Sugar's date-time API over other packages?

+* Sugar is able to detect the platform's timezone, `ZonedDateTime.now()`.
+Other packages such as `timezone` or even Dart's standard library don't. [`DateTime.timeZoneName`](https://api.dart.dev/stable/dart-core/DateTime/timeZoneName.html) returns an ambigious abbrevation that can refer to multiple timezones.
+See [List of timezone abbreviations](https://en.wikipedia.org/wiki/List_of_time_zone_abbreviations).

+* Sugar is less hassle to set-up.
+You don't need to fiddle with assets or asynchronously initialize the package.
+Simply create a [`ZonedDateTime`](https://pub.dev/documentation/sugar/latest/sugar.time/sugar.time-library.html).

+* Sugar has (in theory) zero initialization cost & a better memory footprint.
+Other packages often parse the timezone information from binary files at runtime.
+We rely on code generation to eliminate IO completely.
+Other packages often load the entire TZ database into memory.
+We rely on lazy initialization to load only timezones you use, reducing memory footprint.

+* Sugar handles DST transitions similary to other packages such as Java, Python & C#.
+Other packages such as `timezone` don't.
+This can be an issue when interacting between a back-end written in one of those languages and a front-end written in Dart.

+* Sugar offers more than just `ZonedDateTime`.
+It offers classes such as `LocalTime` & `Period`, and utilities such as retrieving the ordinal week of the year.

 ## Getting Started